banzaicloud/istio-operator/docs/upgrade/canary-upgrade.md

    $ helm install istio-operator-v17x --create-namespace --namespace=istio-system --set-string operator.image.tag=0.7.1 banzaicloud-stable/istio-operator
    ```

+   *Note: In case you upgrade from an earlier chart version your Istio operator CRD definitions might be outdated in which case you should apply the [new CRDs](../../deploy/charts/istio-operator/crds) manually!*

 1. Apply an `Istio` Custom Resource and let the operator reconcile the Istio 1.7 control plane.

    ```bash